OSGConnect/connectbook/new-docs-jan-2020/starting-project.md

-If you are changing research groups (and therefore projects) or are coming to OSG Connect outside of the usual account creation process, it is possible to join a pre-existing project via the OSG Connect website or by emailing the OSG Connect support team (support@osgconnect.net) with your name and the project you wish to join.
+If you are changing research groups (and therefore projects) or are coming to OSG Connect outside of the usual account creation process, it is possible to join a pre-existing project by emailing the
+OSG Connect support team (support@osgconnect.net) with your name and the project you wish to join.